Romans International is a family run business having been founded in 1994 by Paul Jaconelli who today runs the business alongside his middle son Tom.

 When HR Owen (then known as Malaya Group) bought out HF Edwards, Paul decided to leave the company and start his very own dealership which specialized in supercars.
 He acquired the name Romans International in 1994 and initially started selling cars from his own home before setting up a small showroom in Epsom.
 Through sheer hard work and determination Romans started to grow year after year before moving to it’s current home in Banstead in 2002.

-His brother Marc rejoined the company in 2007 and his son Tom joined in 2011 and the business has continued to evolve and is now well established as one of the leading supercar dealerships in the UK.
-In recent years the company has seen rapid growth and in 2017 was recognized by The Financial Times as one of Europe’s fastest growing companies.
+The business has continued to evolve over the years and is now well established as one of the leading supercar dealerships in the UK.
+In 2017 the company was recognized by The Financial Times as one of Europe’s fastest growing companies.

-Romans has always remained a single site independent dealership.
-It has built its reputation on having the best cars in the world for sale prepared to the very highest standard whilst offering customers an unsurpassed level of service.
+Romans has always remained a single site independent dealership but has recently expanded it’s showroom having bought the Ford showroom which was next door.
+Romans continues to built its reputation on having the best cars in the world for sale prepared to the very highest standard whilst offering customers an unsurpassed level of service.